23 Types of Frogs in Florida

 2. Greenhouse Frog

-Greenhouse Frogs (Eleutherodactylus planirostris) are a species of frog native to Cuba, the Bahamas, and the Cayman Islands.
-However, these frog species have been brought to some areas of the United States, including Florida, despite its endemic status.
+Greenhouse Frogs (Eleutherodactylus planirostris) is a frog species native to Cuba, the Bahamas, and the Cayman Islands.
+However, despite its endemic status, these frog species have been brought to some areas of the United States, including Florida.

 The frogs in question have bright red eyes and a back that is a dull olive-brown color with large stripes going across it.
 The undersides of their bodies are a lighter color in comparison.
 In addition, the back of some frogs is speckled.